Enhancing Routing Security in IoT: Performance Evaluation of RPL Secure Mode under Attacks: Evaluation of RPL's Security Mechanisms under Attacks

 \subsection{Assumptions}

-The following assumptions were used in our evaluation: only the legitimate nodes send data packets toward the sink, while the adversaries only participate in the \gls{dodag} formation without sending any data packets. \gls{rpl} is using the default \gls{of}, namely the \gls{mrhof}\cite{RFC6719}.
+The following assumptions were used in our evaluation: \gls{rpl} uses the default \gls{of}, namely the \gls{mrhof}\cite{RFC6719}.
 To keep the focus on \gls{rpl} at the Network layer, we assumed neither security measures nor encryption was enabled at the Link layer.
-All the attacks were also implemented at the Network layer.
+All the attacks were implemented at the Network layer.

+Our data traffic model is a deterministic one that mimics a typical sensing-\gls{iot} network, where nodes send their sensor readings toward the root node at predetermined periods.
+In our model, only the legitimate nodes send data packets toward the root, each sending one packet per minute, while the adversaries only participate in the \gls{dodag} formation without sending any data packets.

 The results obtained from the simulations were averaged over ten rounds for each scenario with a 95\% confidence level.